storacha/RFC/rfc/remove-ucan-stream.md

 2. Remove billing service UCAN stream handler.
 3. Post Store Protocol decommissioning, remove UCAN stream entirely from the code base.

+Note: removing the UCAN stream MUST NOT remove the agent message store!
+We MUST keep the bucket storage associated with this.

 ### Long-term

 Define a space usage invocation (e.g. `space/usage/record`) and actually invoke it when we receive a `blob/accept` receipt.
 In the same way we have a [defined invocation for egress events](https://github.com/storacha/upload-service/blob/7fe172465c6692644815a330f677879c4fb616e8/packages/capabilities/src/space.js#L78-L94).